qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 .. note::  Did you remember to save your work often?

 Finally the map is ready for export!
-You'll see the export buttons near the top left corner of the :guilabel:`Layout` window:
+You'll see the export buttons near the top left corner of the layout window:

   |filePrint| |saveMapAsImage| |saveAsSVG|
   |saveAsPDF|